 - 1. Capability of the project manager(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
 The qualifications, relevant expertise, and time commitment of the individuals on the team; - 2.
-Clarity, adequacy, and completeness of roles and contributions of each team member in development of the project, including financial support of partners, and subrecipients; - 3.
-Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact; - 4.
-Extent to which the facilities and equipment (existing and proposed) will be are sufficent to ensure project success; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further demonstration, development, and commercial deployment of the proposed technologies; - 6.
-Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - 7.
-Reasonableness of the budget and spend plan for the proposed project and objectives.
+Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact; - 3.
+Sufficiency of the facilities to support the work; - 4.
+Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further demonstration, development, and commercial deployment of the proposed technologies; - 5.
+Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - 6.
+Reasonableness of the budget and spend plan for the proposed project and objectives. - 7.
+Clarity, adequacy, and completeness of roles and contributions of each team member in development of the project, including financial support of partners, and subrecipients. - 8.
+Extent of team's (including key personnel) experience and success in industry and/or in similar projects. - 9.
+Extent to which the proposed site (or sites) are suited for the proposed project. - 10.
+Extent to which the facilities and equipment (existing and proposed) will be suited to ensure project success.